From Brain to Sensation: Neurobiology of Perception

 This course is expected to run but has not yet been scheduled.

-At course end, students will understand the basic neuroanatomy of the major sensory systems.
-They will understand sensory transduction, the process by which stimuli from the external world are transformed into signals the brain can understand within each sensory modality.
-Finally, by the end of the course they will be able to put together their own brief lecture (5 min.) or lab demonstration for family and friends.
+At course end, students will understand the basic neuroanatomy of the major sensory and motor systems.
+Students will understand sensory transduction, the process by which stimuli from the external world are transformed into signals the brain can understand with each sensory system.

 Students will exit the course with a basic understanding of the brain processes involved in perception, but we hope you will also leave with more questions than answers and the desire to learn more about the brain and science in general.